Tim Holding: State government

 In 1999, Holding was elected to Victorian Legislative Assembly as the Member for Springvale at the age of 27.
 In 2002 he was elected the Member for Lyndhurst and appointed minister for manufacturing and exports, and minister for the financial services industry.
 Earning praise from former premier, Steve Bracks, as a 'rising star' of the government he was promoted in 2005 to the position of minister for police and emergency services and minister for corrections.

 Although there was a swing of 3.0% against Labor, Holding easily won the safe Labor seat of Lyndhurst in the 2006 state election by a margin of 25.1%.

 After the 2006 election, he was given the portfolios of finance (including WorkCover and the Transport Accident Commission) and tourism as well as information and communication technology.
 Some initially saw this as a demotion, but Premier Steve Bracks described Holding as having done a 'great job' with finance being seen as central to government decision-making with fewer potential political difficulties than the notoriously tricky police portfolio.

 Due to his relative youth and prominence, Holding has often been touted as a possible future Victorian Labor leader.
 He is recognised for his ability to master complex policy issues and combine this with his political capacity.
 Holding is well regarded by his colleagues who would value these attributes in the event of a vacancy for the Labor leadership.
 Holding suffered some criticism for his performance as police minister, however this would be unlikely to effect his chances of promotion given his steady performance in his current portfolios.

 He was promoted in an August 2007 reshuffle following the ascension of John Brumby to the premiership, receiving the responsibilities he held until the Labor party was voted out in the 2010 election.
 Holding had been touted as a serious candidate for treasurer, but lost out to John Lenders.

 On 15 February 2013, Holding announced his resignation as shadow treasurer, shadow minister for industry and as the Member for Lyndhurst.

 Post-political career

-Since retiring from Parliament, Holding completed a master's in advanced global studies at SciencesPo in Paris.
+After retiring from Parliament, Holding completed a master's in advanced global studies at SciencesPo in Paris.
 In February 2018, he was appointed as a visiting professor at King's College London.

-He has since bought the Château de Purnon in France and is renovating it with his partner.
-He won a French prize, the Loto du Patrimoine, to help finance the renovation.
+In 2020, he and his fiancée (now wife), Felicity Selkirk, bought the Château de Purnon in France for €740,000, and began an extensive renovation of the building.
+He won a French prize, the Loto du Patrimoine, to help finance the work.
+The chateau is now available for functions and guided tours are occasionally offered.